SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

    organization.
 User's that are granted `create` permissions outside their organization will not be allowed to create new metadata, they will require `create` permissions from their own organization.

+7. All of a site's forecasts and observations must be deleted before the site can be deleted.